MV Louisiane Review and Specifications

 MV Louisiane cruise ship was purchased in early 2016 by the newly formed "French America Line".
 The company (based in New Orleans LA) purchased the 2000-built MV Columbia Queen (Columbia River cruise ship) from US Maritime Administration.
 The vessel was brought to Louisiana for a complete refit (transformation) into the French/New Orleans-themed "Louisiane".

 August 2016 marked the debut of a new cruising entity on Mississippi and Ohio River waterways with the inauguration of this 150-passenger riverboat.

 Louisiane was built in 2000 from the hull of a former casino ship.
 The refit was done at Leevac Shipyards Inc. (Jennings, LA) for the Delta Queen Steamboat Company.
 MV Columbia Queen was completed in Portland Oregon at the shipyards of Cascade General Inc. It was operated by the Delta Queen company on the US rivers Willamette, Columbia and Snake, before being purchased by "Great American River Journeys" and later by "Majestic America Line".

 In 2016, the cruise ship received a stem-to-stern refurbishment, with new public areas and accommodations added on her 4 passenger decks.
 The riverboat boasts a couple of open seating dining venues (top-aft located), French Quarter sidewalk Veranda and the more formal Orleans Room, which offers club setting with live entertainment.
-The cuisine features French and Creole specialties.
+The cuisine features French and Creole specialities.
 Other public areas aboard are the French Quarter Lounge & Bar, which offers soft jazz, and the Great Rivers Lounge that is a quiet retreat, as well as Library and Bar Royale, adjacent to Orleans Dining Room.

 The ship has a total of 75 staterooms in 7 cabin categories, ranging from a pair of 25 m2 (267 ft2) Richelieu Suites (with large panoramic window views and veranda opening onto wraparound promenade) to 22 Veranda Staterooms and 13 staterooms with French balconies, as well as 20 Inside cabins.

-In addition to the French America Line's enrichment program, complimentary shore excursions, wine, beer, soft drinks, spirits, specialty coffees/teas, sodas and bottled water, plus bicycles (with helmets) are available to passengers in select ports at no charge.
+In addition to the French America Line's enrichment program, complimentary shore excursions, wine, beer, soft drinks, spirits, speciality coffees/teas, sodas and bottled water, plus bicycles (with helmets) are available to passengers in select ports at no charge.